 Establishing clear reporting channels for CISOs and cooperation at the C-level is critically important for future innovation and safety as well as present success.
 Going forward, the best companies will continue to ensure that their security leaders have the organizational authority to enact strong policies.
 The ideal reporting structure for any given company may vary significantly based on industry or region, and the most important element for a successful security approach is to empower skilled leaders to make the right decision.

 The technology “arms race” that has made the CISO role so important in recent years is unlikely to relent soon.
 Consequently, the role of the CISO seems likely to gain even more importance as years pass.
 Organizations are increasingly willing to hire individuals for C-level information security roles, showing that lines of business leaders understand the value that a skilled CISO brings to any business.
-The number of data breaches that continue each year demonstrate that companies that are reluctant to invest time and resources into protecting themselves from attacks are likely to end up as high-profile victims.
+The number of data breaches that continue each year demonstrates that companies that are reluctant to invest time and resources into protecting themselves from attacks are likely to end up as high-profile victims.

 From a high-level perspective, it’s clear that executive approaches will continue to drive security decisions.
 If organizational structure and collaboration will determine much of CISO responsibilities in the near future, the most important security decisions will continue to come from the top.
 Day-to-day operations will always be massively important for companies, but the degree to which a company’s CISO can outline and determine the direction of these operations will often determine success or failure.
 As companies continue to think of ways to meet rising security threats, enabling their most skilled leaders is the best way to present a unified defense.